Chōjun Miyagi: Return to Japan

 After several months in China, Chōjun Miyagi returned to Naha where he opened a dojo.
 He taught for many years, gaining an enormous reputation as a karateka.
 Despite his reputation, his greatest achievements lie in popularization and the organization of karate teaching methods.
 In recognition of his leadership in spreading karate in Japan, his style, Goju-Ryu, became the first style to be officially recognized by the Dai Nippon Butokukai.
 He introduced karate into Okinawa police work, high schools and other fields of society.
 He revised and further developed Sanchin - the hard aspect of Goju, and created Tensho - the soft aspect.
 These kata are considered to contain the essence of the Goju-ryu.
 The last kata taught in most dojos, Suparinpei, is said by some to contain the full syllabus of Goju-ryu, although this assertion is disputed.
 Shisochin was Miyagi's favorite kata at the end of his years.

-With the goal of unification of various karate styles which was in fashion at that time (see Gichin Funakoshi for his works in Japan), he also created more Shuri-te-like katas known as Gekisai Dai Ichi and Gekisai Dai Ni in 1940, taking techniques from higher forms (notably Suparinpei, and upper blocks uncommon for Goju-ryu at that time) and incorporating them into a shorter forms.
+The goal of unification of various karate styles which was 'in fashion' at that time (see Gichin Funakoshi for his works in Japan).
+The Japanese government sent envoys to Okinawa to promote that goal.
+Along with other Karate Masters, Miyagi Sensei partook in at least one such meeting with a Japanese bureaucrat, and expressed a partial willingness to go along with the standardization edicts issued from mainland Japan.
+In continuation of this, Miyagi Sensei created more Naha-Te-like katas known as Gekisai Dai Ichi and Gekisai Dai Ni in 1940, taking techniques from higher forms (notably Suparinpei, and upper blocks uncommon for Goju-ryu at that time) and incorporating them into a shorter forms.
 It is said he created these kata to bridge the gap between Sanchin and Saifa, which contains much more complex moves compared to Sanchin, as well as to have forms to teach to his students in the Prefectural Teacher's College.

 Death

-Miyagi had his first heart attack in 1951, and died in Okinawa on October 8, 1953 from a second heart attack.
+Miyagi had his first heart attack in 1951, and died in Okinawa on October 8, 1953, from a second heart attack.